notional-labs/airdrop/README.md

 make build
 ./airdrop -c configs/config.toml.example
 ```

-... or your favorite variation of the above.

 This repo has SDK 47 dependencies and style, but you can change the version of the sdk referenced in go.mod and it should work on 50, 47, 46, and 45.